top of page

 PROVIDE MORE OPTIONS

-PRIORITIZE HIGHER EDUCATION
+HIGHER EDUCATION

-• Tampa Bay has some of the finest universities and colleges in the United States.
+Tampa Bay has some of the finest universities and colleges in the United States.
 Having earned a Bachelor of Science and two Master’s degrees, higher education is a valuable tool, but not necessarily the only one.

-• Coming from a working-class background, I recognize that the supermajority of jobs that require a college degree don’t need the skillset of a college degree to do the job.
+Coming from a working-class background, I recognize that the supermajority of jobs that require a college degree don’t need the skill set of a college degree to do the job.
 I would work with companies and policymakers to ensure that lack of a degree doesn’t hinder entry into the workforce.

 TEACHING NOT TESTING FOR QUALITY EDUCATION

-• Encouraging testing for individual aptitude and teaching toward that aptitude.
+Encouraging testing for individual aptitude and teaching toward that aptitude.

 “Rarely has something been so important and so talked about with less clarity and less apparent